-According to federal regulations, students convicted for a drug offense while they were receiving federal financial aid may lose eligibility for federal aid, including Pell Grants, Direct Loans and Work-Study jobs.
+According to federal regulations, students convicted of a drug offense while receiving federal financial aid may lose eligibility for federal aid, including Pell Grants, Direct Loans and Work-Study jobs.

-Students who answer "Yes" to the question on the FAFSA regarding conviction for possession or sale of illegal drugs will be sent a worksheet by the Federal Processing Center to determine if the conviction affects aid eligibility.
+Students who answer "Yes" to the question on the FAFSA regarding a conviction for possession or sale of illegal drugs will be sent a worksheet to determine if the conviction affects aid eligibility.
 Should the Financial Aid Office be notified that a student has been convicted of selling or possessing illegal drugs, financial assistance will be suspended immediately.

 If a conviction was reversed, set aside or removed from a student's record, it does not count.
 Convictions occurring during periods of non-enrollment also do not count.
 In addition, any conviction received as a juvenile does not count, unless the student was tried as an adult.